 It is also fully customizable so that the user can change anything they need to whether it be keyboard shortcuts or just the theme!

 Telerik is a company that provides software tools for multi-platform developing and they focus on using.NET development tools and also, now sell a platform for hybrid, web and native app development.

 Telerik first created RADeditor (rapid application development) by using a web page editor to support the, at the time, newly launched Microsoft technology ASP.NET.

 - DevCraft -.NET UI controls, reporting and developer productivity tools

-- Progress Sitefinity – Web content management and customer analytics for managing and optimising digital experiences.
+- Progress Sitefinity – Web content management and customer analytics for managing and optimizing digital experiences.

 - Telerik Platform – Complete cross-platform solution to design, manage, build, deploy and measure all of your apps.

-- KendoUI – Widgets for responsive web and data visualisation.
+- KendoUI – Widgets for responsive web and data visualization.